lightning/bolts/05-onchain.md

 ## HTLC Output Handling: Remote Commitment, Local Offers

-Each HTLC output can only be spent by the *offerer*, after it's timed out, or by the *recipient*, if it has the payment preimage.
+Each HTLC output can only be spent by either the *local offerer*, after it's timed out, or by the *remote recipient*, by using the HTLC-success transaction if it has the payment preimage.

+There can be HTLCs which are not represented by any outputs: either because the outputs were trimmed as dust, or because the remote node has two *valid* commitment transactions with differing HTLCs.

 The HTLC output has *timed out* once the depth of the latest block is equal to or greater than the HTLC `cltv_expiry`.

-There can be HTLCs which are not represented by any outputs: either because the outputs were trimmed as dust or because the remote node has two *valid* commitment transactions with differing HTLCs.

 ### Requirements